What Are Punitive Damages?

 Under the Due Process Clause of the Fourteenth Amendment, the imposition of excessive punitive damages is strictly prohibited.
-Because the main purpose of punitive damages is to punish the wrongdoing of the defendant, rather than compensate the plaintiff, state and federal courts have implemented guidelines to ensure damages are reasonable and fair.
+Because the main purpose is to punish the wrongdoing of the defendant, rather than compensate the plaintiff, state, and federal courts have implemented guidelines to ensure damages are reasonable and fair.

-In State Farm Mutual Automobile Ins.
+In the Supreme Court case State Farm Mutual Automobile Ins.
 Co. v.
 Campbell, 123 S. Ct.
 1513 (2003), the United States Supreme Court held that the punitive damages awarded were excessive and therefore in violation of the Due Process Clause.
 In this case, the Court applied three guideposts that had been established in prior case law:

 - The degree of reprehensibility of the defendant’s misconduct;